 - Conservation Easement on the NAP Parcel At the recommendation of the Town's biologists, Triumph will commit to placing a Conservation Easement on the NAP parcel prior to the issuance of the first Building Permit.
 This Conservation Easement will need to retain the right to make certain work on the NAP parcel that facilitates the development of the Housing Parcel, such as ongoing wildlife enhancements, geotechnical monitoring, and possible soil stabilization. - Enhancement on the NAP Parcel While the CPW and the Town of Vail's wildlife biologists all agree that the NAP parcel is valuable wildlife habitat particularly for elk, deer, bears, and birds they concluded that resources should be focused on other higher-quality winter range for bighorn sheep.
 At the recommendation of the Town's wildlife biologists, Triumph will limit the enhancement of the NAP to pruning of overgrown shrubs to improve winter elk foraging habitat. - Equivalent Wildlife Enhancement on Higher Quality Bighorn Winter Range The biologist roundtable recommended that treatments and habitat enhancements be focused around prime bighorn sheep ranges that are not on the Booth Heights development site (e.g. Booth Creek cliffs on the east and west sides of Booth Creek TOV and USFS habitat).
-Triumph will work with the Town of Vail Staff and CPW to identify alternate areas of enhancement that are quantitatively equivalent to that originally proposed on the NAP Parcel namely 14.3 acres of enhancement that are in quantities and site conditions similar to that original proposal on the NAP parcel.
-These improvements will be completed before November 15 of the first year of construction, before the winter range period.
+Triumph will work with the Town of Vail Staff and CPW to identify alternate areas of enhancement that can be pursued by the Town of Vail with funds provided by Triumph as outlined below.
 This work could be extended onto Forest Service property with USFS permission through a Categorical Exclusion that the Applicant and the Town of Vail will continue to pursue together.
 As an example, the team identified these areas between the upper and lower band of booth cliffs that have been overgrown with Aspen as shown on the below photo: